nuts-foundation/nuts-specification/rfc/rfc015-node-identity.md

 This RFC describes how to identify a node in the network.
 Node identification is required for exchanging private data.
 Measures to keep data private can range from encrypting data to sending data over a specific connection.
-The TLS connection and certificate exchange form the basis of the node identification.
+Mutual TLS authentication form the basis of the node identification.
-The *Subject Alternative Name* of the certificate is matched against the *serviceEndpoint* of a DID Document service.
+The *Subject Alternative Name* of the certificate is matched against the *serviceEndpoint* of a specific service.
 The requirement for the additional service in the DID Document also makes it possible to find other nodes and thus enable service discovery of Nuts nodes.

-Private data, like authorization credentials, have DIDs as issuer and subject.
-To enable private addressing, a DID will be encrypted with its public encryption key.
-Only the owner of the private key can decrypt this.
-Doing this on the individual DID level will be very inefficient.
-Each node would have to try all the private keys it manages to find out if a piece of data is addressed to it.
+Concepts like private addressing can greatly benefit from targeting specific nodes instead of individual DIDs.
-To make this more efficient this RFC links individual DIDs to the service provider DID.
+This RFC links individual DIDs to the service provider DID.
-An encrypted address would then only have to be decrypted with the service provider DID.

 ### Status